nianton/GraphLite/README.md

 More detailed documentation on: **https://nianton.github.io/GraphLite**

+Updates in version **1.3.0**
+> * Ability to construct a GraphApiClient with an external authentication callback was added, when relying on an external library for AAD authentication like ADAL.

 Updates in version **1.2.5**
 > * Added 2 new properties to User (UserState and UserStateChangedOn) -new in AAD B2C